build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 ### To select Large Language Model

-To invoke a [LLM](https://aws.amazon.com/es/bedrock/claude/) in your application create instance of [Bedrock Class from Langchain](https://js.langchain.com/docs/integrations/llms/bedrock).
-You need to specify the region, streaming responses, and API credentials from the [user pool authentication](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html).
+To invoke a [FM](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) you need to specify the region, streaming responses, and API credentials from the [user pool authentication](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html).
 For model arguments, you specify the model to sample up to 1000 tokens and for more creative and freedom of generation use a temperature of 1.
+We do it with the `getModel` function of [llmLib.js](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/blob/main/reactjs-gen-ai-apps/src/llmLib.js)

 ```Javascript
 export const getModel = async (modelId = "anthropic.claude-instant-v1") => {